Murdaugh double murders: Fatal boat crash survivor alleges attempted cover-up in South Carolina

 In 2006, Duffie Stone assumed the position – a longtime family friend and colleague.
 Murdaugh III’s son, Alex, the husband and father of Paul and Maggie Murdaugh, is a part-time prosecutor in the same office.

 Stone recused himself from Paul Murdaugh’s drunken boating case, but the family’s prominence has fueled speculation about how much influence its name still carries.
-As a result, Cook’s petition was filed in Richland County, far removed from the Murdaughs’ home in Beaufort.
+As a result, Cook’s petition was filed in Richland County, far removed from the crash site in Beaufort.

 Adding another layer of mystery to the double homicide, state investigators said that while looking into the slayings, they found information that led them to reopen the 2015 case of 19-year-old Stephen Smith, who was found dead on a rural road with severe trauma to the head.